|Our ship is shown behind us off the top of the hotel.|

 |Seeing that the ship has arrived at the port is always exciting to us.
 This will be our 15th and 16th cruises since we booked the first and second leg as a back-to-back considered to be two separate cruises.|

-We were tired but neither of us slept for more than 30 minutes once tucked under the covers in our darkened hotel room.
-By 4 pm, we decided to forget about trying to sleep and head down to the bar for a cocktail.
+We were tired, but neither of us slept for more than 30 minutes once tucked under the covers in our darkened hotel room.
+At 4:00 pm, we decided to forget about trying to sleep and go down to the bar for a cocktail.
 The hotel has a two for one drink special during happy hour for priority club members.

-Since I’d decided to start drinking a little white wine from time to time, I wasted no time ordering a delightful glass of Pinot Gris.
-The first sip made my tongue crinkle with pure pleasure.
-Then again, so did the second and third.
+As I decided to drink some white wine from time to time, I did not waste any time ordering a delicious glass of Pinot Gris.
+The first sip made my tongue tingle with pure pleasure.
+So did the second and third.
 By the end of the evening, I had two glasses of wine and was totally drunk since I hadn’t had a glass of wine in six months since our last cruise.
 Guess one needs to build up a tolerance to the stuff.

 |From our vantage point I couldn’t get the entire ship in the photos.
 Notice the blue sky, perfect day in Sydney.|

 Oh well, it was time to celebrate!
 While sipping our drinks at the bar we met a wonderful couple from Canberra, not cruise passengers but visiting Sydney for a short holiday.
 Our conversation was lively and we all decided to have dinner together in the hotel’s restaurant.

 By the time 9:00 pm came around, we were both fading and knew bedtime was neigh.
 I could hardly get undressed and under the comfy covers quickly enough, never reading a word on my phone or watching a smidgen of the repetitive news.

 |The Sydney Harbour Bridge.|